stelzinga/MF/Management_Framework-Appendix.md

 - Task requires application of Skills the Manager has, but which are at a level the Manager does not Operate at (anymore).

 ### Urgent
-Something is urgent for different reasons, -there is sometimes a link with *Important*- e.g.,
+Something is urgent for different reasons, and there is sometimes a link with *Important* e.g.,
 - Not performing the Task soon has a knock-on effect on several other Tasks and/or
 - There is a deadline imposed by a senior stakeholder (internal or external)
 - The completion of the Task has a direct impact on Revenue, Cost or Risk